-The inclined plane will be worn 24 hours a day- 7 days a week and so the patient's day-to-day environment will be its operating conditions because the device will be attached to the patient's mouth.
-For temperatures the device will need to be able to withstand a range of -32° C to 50° C to accommodate extreme weather conditions the patient may encounter.
-The device will need to withstand bite forces of a dog bite that ranges from 147-926 N [3] so the device is not loosened from the mouth or isn't cracked or fractured.
+The inclined plane will be worn 24 hours a day- 7 days a week and so the patient's day-to-day environment will be its operating conditions because the device will be attached to the patient's mouth, which is a moist environment and so the device needs to withstand the bacteria that is present in the mouth.
+For temperatures the device will need to be able to withstand a range of -32° C to 50°C to accommodate extreme weather conditions the patient may encounter.
+The device will need to withstand bite forces of a dog bite that ranges from 147-926 N [2] so the device is not loosened from the mouth or is not cracked or fractured.
 The device should not interfere with the patient's food consumption, so it should not have food stick to it or cause the device to peel off.
 The device should also withstand normal interactions with toys and other other objects.
 The software used should be accessible to the veterinary orthodontist to use.
 The software should also be easy to follow and can be used on most computers.